 School psychologists inform students and other clients of the boundaries of confidentiality at the outset of establishing a professional relationship.
 They seek a shared understanding with clients regarding the types of information that will and will not be shared with third parties.
 However, if a child or adolescent is in immediate need of assistance, it is permissible to delay the discussion of confidentiality until the immediate crisis is resolved.
-School psychologists recognize that it may be necessary to discuss confidentiality at multiple points in a professional relationship to ensure client understanding and agreement regarding how sensitive a professional relationship to ensure client understanding and agreement regarding how sensitive disclosures will be handled.
+School psychologists recognize that it may be necessary to discuss confidentiality at multiple points in a professional relationship to ensure client understanding and agreement regarding how sensitive disclosures will be handled.